(Last Updated On: February 13, 2020)

 Overview of Multiple Response QuestionsBasically, a Multiple Response question is similar to a Multiple Choice question.
-It contains multiple answer choices.
-But the key difference is this question type has more than one correct answer.
+Both contain multiple answer options.
+However, if a Multiple Choice question has the only one correct answer, a Multiple Response question has more than one.

 Create Multiple Response QuestionsHere is the technique to create Multiple Response questions in ActivePresenter.

 - In the Interactions tab > Multiple Response .

 - In the Home tab > Interactions > Multiple Response.